NYSE

 CBRE Group, Inc. is overvalued relative to its fair value price of 33.73 based on EBITDA multiple model

-CBRE Group, Inc. has an EV/EBITDA ratio of 17.34x, which is below the 20.00x threshold, indicating reasonable valuation relative to its operating earnings
+CBRE Group, Inc. has an EV/EBITDA ratio of 20.28x, which exceeds the 20.00x threshold, indicating the stock may be overvalued relative to its operating earnings

-CBRE Group, Inc. has a PEG-ratio under 1 which is considered undervalued
+CBRE Group, Inc. has a PEG-ratio over 1 which is considered overvalued

 Undervalued - P/B ratio.